noahehall/theBookOfNoah/0current/aws/exams/services/devtools/xray.md

 ## integrations

+- 1 click integration for lambda, api gateway SNS, and SQS queues that are not lambda event sources
+- else you have to instrument your code

 ### lambda

+- supports active + passive instrumentation
+- both the lambda service and the fn handler are instrumented
 - general flow
   - a trace starts when lambda is invoked
   - for async events the requests is queued, else lambda fetches the requests immediately and invokes the fn